aswath86/Elasticsearch-Autocomplete/README.md

 }
 ```

 6. and load the extracted terms to the "type_ahead" index.
-Let's use the Bulk API to do this,
+Let's use the Bulk API to do this.
+I'm only adding 10 records for this example

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html)